 Antisocial personality disorder is the most difficult to treat.
 Currently, it has no effective treatment.
 People with this disorder tend to use being in therapy as a way to avoid the negative consequences of negligent or illegal behavior or to avoid social responsibilities.
 Thus, therapy focuses on encouraging accountability.

 Narcissistic personality disorder is sometimes be helped by psychodynamic forms of individual psychotherapy.
-This therapy emphasizes the identification of unconscious patterns in current thoughts, feelings, and behavior (see Overview of Mental Health Care: Psychotherapy).
+This therapy emphasizes the identification of unconscious patterns in current thoughts, feelings, and behavior (see Psychotherapy).
 However, to be effective, such therapy requires therapists who emphasize empathy and do not confront people when they express feelings of entitlement or exaggerate their sense of self-worth and self-importance.

-Avoidant personality disorder often responds to individual (usually cognitive-behavioral—see Overview of Mental Health Care: Psychotherapy) and group therapy.
+Avoidant personality disorder often responds to individual (usually cognitive-behavioral—see Psychotherapy) and group therapy.
 However, people with this disorder strongly resist exposing themselves to what they usually avoid.
 For them, avoiding things spares them conflicts and the experience of failure or rejection.

 Obsessive-compulsive personality disorder responds to psychodynamic forms of individual psychotherapy that focuses on helping people tolerate uncertainty and accept their world.
 The resulting changes are usually gradual.